leanprover-community/blog/posts/lte-update.md

 This quotient map turns out to be the cokernel of an injective endomorphism of the space of Laurent measures.
 Together, these two maps form a short exact sequence, which leads to a long exact sequence of `Ext`-groups.
-This quotient map sits in a short exact sequence, together with its kernel.
 Hence the vanishing of the `Ext`-groups above can be reduced to a question about similar `Ext`-groups but this time involving these spaces of Laurent measures.